alyamovsky/jnotes/README.md

 # jnotes
-Store your bookmarks using a simple app.
+Store all your bookmarks using this simple app.